LowLevelAI/GPP-LLIE/README.md

 ![teaser](images/framework.jpg)

 ## 📢 News
+**2025-8-12:** We release the **Generative Perceptual Prior Extraction** pipeline, as well as the generated global and local priors for LOLv2-real and LOLv2-syn datasets.
+We release our generated global and local priors for LOLv1.
+Test and Training codes are provided. 🚀 <br>
 **2025-7-22:** Link for pre-trained weight (LOLv1) is released.
 We release our generated global and local priors for LOLv1.
 Test and Training codes are provided. ⭐ <br>
 **2025-6-12:** This repo has been updated.
 The proposed VLM-based generative perceptual priors extraction pipeline has been added. ⭐ <br>